MahdiehNejati/portfolio/_projects/001_ramp_wheelchair.md

      ``` rosrun rqt_reconfigure rqt_reconfigure ```

-The last point is especially useful when tuning parameters in the image processing pipeline in that it significantly speeds up the fine-tuning the algorithm.
+The last point is especially useful when tuning parameters in the image processing pipeline in that it significantly speeds up the fine-tuning of the algorithm.

 The ramp detection algorithmic pipeline looks like this: